-When you are not feeling well or are injured and it's not an emergency, your first call should be to your primary care doctor.
-He or she knows your health history and can provide you with the most informed care.
+When you're not feeling well or are injured and it's not an emergency, your first call should be to your PCP.
+They know your health history and can provide you with the most informed care.
 It's also the most cost-effective place to begin if you're not sure if you should see a specialist.